Skip to content

 Example of the output file kcat_full.tsv:

-rxn rxn_kegg ec_code direction substrates_name substrates_kegg products_name products_kegg genes uniprot catalytic_enzyme warning kcat db matching_score kcat_substrate kcat_organism kcat_enzyme kcat_temperature kcat_ph kcat_variant kcat_id_percent
+rxn rxn_kegg ec_code ec_codes direction substrates_name substrates_kegg products_name products_kegg genes uniprot catalytic_enzyme warning_ec warning_enz kcat db penalty_score kcat_substrate kcat_organism kcat_enzyme kcat_temperature kcat_ph kcat_variant kcat_id_percent kcat_organism_score

 4 — Generate summary report